 By creating a work environment that directly addresses their desires of professional development, feedback and a supportive company culture, you can attract and retain the young professionals who will power tomorrow’s supply chain.

-Don White is Vice President of Enterprise Solutions at Snapfulfil
+Don White is CEO of Snapfulfil